crux888/mazes-for-programmers-python/README.md

 * You will need [Pillow](https://pillow.readthedocs.io/en/stable/) installed in order for the `to_png` function to work.
 Installation is quick and easy with [these instructions](https://pillow.readthedocs.io/en/stable/installation.html).

-* If you’re looking for some all-singing, all-dancing Python mazes code with bells and whistles, then you could try [this](https://github.com/Kartones/mazes-for-programmers-python-src) repository.
+* If you’re looking for an all-singing, all-dancing Python version of the mazes code with bells and whistles, then you could try [this](https://github.com/Kartones/mazes-for-programmers-python-src) repository.

 ***